Indies

 4. "20 000 Hz" (Live music video for a Finnish indie band 20 000 Hz.
 I used here Panasonic NV-GS180 PAL MiniDV)

-Plus home video shooting and editing (lots of foreign trips).
+Plus home video shooting and editing (travel videos).
 Video 8 mm system from 1999 (video editing with two HiFi VHS).
-MiniDV starting from summer 2006.
+MiniDV starting from Summer 2006.
 Macintosh platform video editing starting from somewhere 2005.

 Flash Animation:

-7. Video Collectio9n [FLASH 6] (September 1, 2008) Click the back of the video cassette and you can see the front cover
+8. Video Collection [FLASH 6] (September 1, 2008) Click the back of the video cassette and you can see the front cover

 Stories